 Keep Your Sleep Routine

 Even if the heat stops you from falling asleep quickly, keep to your sleep routine of getting up and going to bed at the same time.
-This keeps your circadian rhymn in check.
+This keeps your circadian rhythm in check.

 Remain as Calm as Possible